domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 Master-slave dialectic: The boy is father to the man (or, the girl is mother to the woman); the "master" is slave to the slave.

 ## Heraclitus, Greek Philosopher
-The only thing constant is change.
+The only constant is change.

 ## Immanuel Kant, Philosopher
 How can we explain what we know except through the senses?